How to easily create bash scripts that support options

 archive_project $url $id $token

-• Retrives options arguments from positional arguments (contained in $@) thanks to a while/case loop.
+- Retrives options arguments from positional arguments (contained in

-• For each valid option present in the script arguments, do something.
-For the -h or --help options for instance, call the usage function
+loop. - For each valid option present in the script arguments, do something.
+For the

-• For each of the others options, set their arguments values to a new variable and move to the next option in the positional argument (shift 2)
+function - For each of the others options, set their arguments values to a new variable and move to the next option in the positional argument (

 And voilà !
 Now you know how to build bash utilities that are user friendly, configurable and easily extendable thanks to flags support added with getopt